-Remain constructive on India long term but mindful of rich valuations
+Remain constructive on India but mindful of rich valuations

-While we remain constructive on the long term outlook for India, we note that some areas of the Indian equity market are now looking very richly valued.
-Rising oil prices and a tighter global interest rate environment are structural headwinds to the Indian economy and these are so far being largely ignored by investors.
-The budget saw enacted a long term capital gains tax on equities which was quickly followed by a decision to ban supply of local securities data to foreign bourses for pricing, trading or settlement.
-These two actions come at a time when the cost of capital globally is getting more expensive which for a capital dependent economy like India seems ill-judged.
-We expect India's economic growth to rebound in 2018 as the adverse impact from demonetisation and GST wanes but have reduced our exposure and become more selective, preferring long-term sustainable franchises and some relatively unloved areas of the market.
+While we remain constructive on the long term outlook for India, we note that some areas of the Indian equity market are now looking richly valued.
+Rising oil prices and a tighter global interest rate environment are headwinds to the Indian economy.
+The recent introduction of a long term capital gains tax on equities and a decision to ban supply of local securities data to foreign bourses have come at a time when the cost of capital globally has been increasing.
+For a capital-dependent economy like India, the timing appears to be ill-judged.
+While we expect India's economic growth to rebound in 2018 from the adverse impact of demonetisation and GST, we have nevertheless reduced our exposure and become more selective, preferring long-term sustainable franchises and some relatively unloved areas of the market.

-• Focus on niche Technology stocks in Korea and Taiwan
+Focus on niche Technology stocks in Korea and Taiwan

-Korea and Taiwan have been key beneficiaries of a resurgence of their respective technology sectors.
-We believe there is a need to be more selective in this segment.
-After the strong earnings growth in memory chips this year, there is a risk that DRAM or NAND prices could roll over in 2018 as new capacity is evaluated.
+We remain selective in Korea and Taiwan, which have been buoyed by a tech resurgence in recent years.
+Following the strong earnings growth in memory chips in the last year, DRAM and NAND prices continue to be volatile as new capacity gets evaluated.
 Even though China and South Korea seem to have made significant progress in normalising relations, geopolitical risks continue to loom.
 Taiwan's technology sector is heavily dependent on demand for Apple products and unit sales for its latest smartphone models are being revised lower.
 Hence, we focus on stocks exposed to niche areas of the value chain, namely electric vehicles and display solutions.

-• Remain underweight ASEAN
+Remain underweight ASEAN

 We maintain our underweight stance in ASEAN.
 Singapore and Indonesia remain relative preferences given better growth prospects and attractive valuations.
-We have recently moved to zero weight Philippine equities on signs of overheating in the economy and capital outflows pressuring the currency.
-In Thailand, we see early signs of consumption recovery but remain underweight awaiting a resolution to the political impasse.
+There are increasing signs of overheating in Philippines' economy and capital outflows are pressuring its currency.
+In Thailand, we see green shoots of a consumption recovery but remain underweight awaiting a resolution to the political impasse.